 “A tree tries to maintain a balance between the top and the underground system,” says Skip Richter, county extension agent in horticulture for Harris County, Texas.
 “There’s a constant flow both ways.
 If you lose roots, you’re going to lose something above ground.”

 Recent construction near the tree, or soil compaction from other causes, can stress roots.
-“In suburban environments, we build houses, streets, sidewalks near trees,” says Richter.
+“In suburban environments, we build houses, streets, and sidewalks near trees,” says Richter.
 “All of these can cause issues.”

 Another form of root stress comes from root girdling — when the roots coil around the base and constrict the flow of sap.